Sampling Sphere Packings with Continuum Glauber Dynamics: Sampling Sphere Packings of Fixed Size

 \section{Sampling Sphere Packings of Fixed Size}

 In this section, we show that if continuum Glauber mixes rapidly for $\mu_{\bm\lambda}$ (and likewise for smaller $\bm\lambda$), then \Cref{alg:canonical_sampler} can be used to efficiently (approximately) sample from the canonical ensemble for a size $k$ less than the expected number of points of a sampler from $\mu_{\bm\lambda}$ (\Cref{cor:canonical:main_with_runtime}).
 In particular this will imply Theorem~\ref{thm:canonical_hard_sphere_density}, improving the density up to which sampling is provably efficient for hard spheres.
-Our techniques and result will apply to the more general setting of finite-range repulsive pair potentials.
+Our techniques and result will apply to the more general setting of repulsive pair potentials.
+Since we do not expect this approach to obtain the optimal polynomial, we keep things simple and do not optimize the polynomial in the time complexity.
+Our approach is based on \cite{davies2023approximately}, which proved the analogous theorem in the discrete setting.

 Suppose that we want to sample sphere packings with size $|\eta|=k$.
 The idea is to first show a lower bound on $\Pr(|\eta|\le k)$ and $\Pr(|\eta|\ge k)$, and then use the mixing time of Continuum Glauber to show a lower bound for $\Pr(|\eta|=k)$.
 The sampling algorithm performs a search over $t\in[0,1]$ to find $t$ where $\Pr_{\eta\sim\mu_{t\bm\lambda}}(|\eta|=k)$ is large, and performs rejection sampling from it.
 Note that $\mu_{t\bm\lambda}$ conditioned on $|\eta|=k$ is a uniform distribution over sphere packings, because the Gibbs weight depends only on $|\eta|$ after conditioning, and thus it is the same distribution for all $t$.
 The next lemma holds for all repulsive Gibbs point processes, not just hard spheres.